ACCEPT – Addiction & Co-morbid Conditions: Enhancing Prevention & Therapeutics

 For more Continuing Education information visit:

-Funding for this project was made possible by grant 1H79T1080247-01 from the Substance Abuse and Mental Health Services Administration.
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official polices of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
+Funding for this service was made possible by 435200-G-18-11448-285932-880 from Wisconsin Department of Health Services.
+The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government or the State of Wisconsin.

 Policy on Faculty and Sponsor Disclosure